yummyweb/Glide/README.md

 For AWS the region and access secret is neccessary.

-Serverless is not yet supported.
+Serverless integration for Netlify and Vercel yet to come.

+The serverless function you write has to be in a `serve.py` file.

 ## Authors